France-Travail/happy_vllm/docs/endpoints/tokenizer.md

 ## Vanilla tokenizer vs happy_vLLM tokenizer

 Using the routes `tokenizer` and `decode`, you can decide if you want to use the usual version of the tokenizers (with the keyword `vanilla` set to `true`).
-But in some cases, the tokenizer introduce special characters instead of whitespaces, add a whitespace in front of the string etc. While it is usually the correct way to use the tokenizer (since the models have been trained with these), in particular cases, you might want to just get rid of all these additions.
+But in some cases, the tokenizer introduces special characters instead of whitespaces, adds a whitespace in front of the string etc. While it is usually the correct way to use the tokenizer (since the models have been trained with these), in some cases, you might want just to get rid of all these additions.
 We provide a simple way to do so just by setting the keyword `vanilla` to `false` in the routes `tokenizer` and `decode`.

 For example, if you want to encode and decode the string : `Hey, how are you ?
+Fine thanks.` with the Llama tokenizer, it will create the following tokens (in string forms) :

+For the usual tokenizer:

+`["<s>", "▁Hey", ",", "▁how", "▁are", "▁you", "▁?", "▁Fine", "▁thanks", "."]`

+For the happy_vLLM tokenizer:

-Fine thanks.` with the Llama tokenizer, it will create the following tokens (in string forms) : `["<s>", "▁Hey", ",", "▁how", "▁are", "▁you", "▁?", "▁Fine", "▁thanks", "."]` for the usual tokenizer and `["H", "ey", ",", " how", " are", " you", " ?", " Fine", " thanks", "."]` for the modified.
-Note in particular that the "Hey" is not treated the same way but that the whitespaces are directly translated in real whitespaces and there is no initial whitespace.
+`["H", "ey", ",", " how", " are", " you", " ?", " Fine", " thanks", "."]`

+ Note that the "Hey" is not treated the same way, that the whitespaces are directly translated in real whitespaces and there is no initial whitespace.

-Note that this modified version of the tokenizer is the one used in the `metadata_text` route (see [this section](data_manipulation.md#metadata_text-post) for more details) but otherwise, the usual tokenizer is used (in particular for the `generate` and `generate_stream` routes)
+Note that our modified version of the tokenizer is the one used in the `/metadata_text` endpoint (see [this section](data_manipulation.md#metadata_text-post) for more details).
+For all other endpoints, the usual tokenizer is used (in particular for the `/generate` and `/generate_stream` routes).